mario-gellrich-zhaw/swiss-cv-generator/README.md

 - Validate data completeness
 - Takes approximately 25-45 minutes to complete

-**Note:** This step must complete successfully before proceeding to database initialization.
+**Note:** Either import from JSON or run the scraper - you need one of these steps before proceeding to database initialization.

 ### 2. Database Initialization

-After the scraper has populated CV_DATA, run the complete setup script:
+After CV_DATA has been imported (from JSON) or populated (by scraper), run the complete setup script:

 ```bash
 python scripts/setup_complete_database.py